ernop/slay-the-spire-harness/README.md

  - if you have A with children B and C and are calculating values, if B_v < A_v (by direct HP analysis) there is no reason to completely calculate its value; just return A as bestchild.
  - evolve needs structure adjustments.  ef can modify itself with more work.
  - minimal example of C/RC situation and verify that all paths are considered
- - absolute/montecarlo - which way to go? for very small fights absolute is okay.
- - I need helper methods to visualize the Choice/RandomChoice method
- - better "show full turn" methods
  - why isn't it finding all good lines?
  - tests for exhaustion of all good lines. make sure it finds all.
  - picking the shorter line to a win